ALohman22/FoundationsCapstone/README.md

 ```
 ## App functionality
 ### Landing page
-The Landing page congains the entirety of the website.
+The Landing page contains the entirety of the website.
 initially it will display en empty table in the middle with stock options to choose from on the left

 ![Landing Page](public/images/readMe/landingpage.png)